 The Longhorn Engine always runs in the same node as the Pod that uses the Longhorn volume.
 It synchronously replicates the volume across the multiple replicas stored on multiple nodes.

 The Engine and replicas are orchestrated using Kubernetes.

 In the figure below,

-Each volume has a dedicated controller, which is called the Longhorn Engine and runs as a container.
+Each volume has a dedicated controller, which is called the Longhorn Engine and runs as a Linux process.

-Each Longhorn volume has two replicas, and each replica is a container.
+Each Longhorn volume has two replicas, and each replica is a Linux process.

-The arrows in the figure indicate the read/write data flow between the volume, controller container, replica containers, and disks.
+The arrows in the figure indicate the read/write data flow between the volume, controller instance, replica instances, and disks.

 By creating a separate Longhorn Engine for each volume, if one controller fails, the function of other volumes is not impacted.

 Figure 1.
-Read/write Data Flow between the Volume, Longhorn Engine, Replica Containers, and Disks
+Read/write Data Flow between the Volume, Longhorn Engine, Replica Instances, and Disks